Articles

 Consumers are tired of being bombarded with irrelevant content and advertising.
 Many are choosing not to provide their data to companies because they don’t understand how their information is being used and if it’s properly (and securely) managed.

-Privacy regulations like GDPR in the EU, CCPA in California, and many others in progress, mean that it is becoming increasingly important that companies collect customer data appropriately and are transparent on how that data will be used.
+Privacy regulations like GDPR in the EU, CCPA in California, and dozens of state-level and international privacy laws mean that it is becoming increasingly important that companies collect customer data appropriately and are transparent on how that data will be used.
 They also need to follow through on how they use data to improve customer experiences.

-Moving to a Cookieless World and the Impact on Data
+The Cookieless Era and Its Impact on Data Strategy

-The writing is on the wall: Third-party cookies are going away, and companies need to find another way to track and personalize experiences.
-Start considering alternative approaches such as asking people to register and identify their preferences and interests, leveraging progressive profiling to slowly grow your customer dataset, creating highly targeted advertising on Facebook, LinkedIn, other social media platforms, and contextual ads.
+Companies need to prioritize alternative approaches: asking people to register and identify their preferences and interests, leveraging progressive profiling to slowly grow your customer dataset, creating highly targeted advertising on social media platforms, and investing in contextual advertising that does not rely on individual tracking.

-If you have a data strategy for your first-party data, you’re halfway there to a data strategy for all your data.
+A strong first-party data strategy is the foundation of every effective data program — second-party and third-party data supplement it, but cannot replace it.
 The first step is to understand your requirements for customer experiences across the entire organization.
 Once you know what you want to do, you can figure out what types of data you need to implement those experiences.

-Next, you need a way to bring all your data together—first-, second-, third-, and zero-party data—so it can be validated, cleansed, standardized, and compiled to make available to everyone who needs it.
+Next, you need a way to bring all your data together — first-, second-, third-, and zero-party data — so it can be validated, cleansed, standardized, and compiled to make available to everyone who needs it.
+A customer data platform provides the data unification layer that makes this possible.

 It’s also time to start planning alternative approaches to data that you may soon have no access to.
 The key will be to develop new strategies to get first-party (and zero-party) data.